8 Whether youre trying to tide yourself over between

 Who said recovery can't be delicious?

-Whether you're trying to tide yourself over between meals, A Part of Hearst Digital Media jumpstart your recovery after a tough workout, there are few snacks as convenient as a protein bar.
+Whether you're trying to tide yourself over between meals, How to Master the 5k jumpstart your recovery Optimize Your Prerace Nutrition With These Tips workout, there are few snacks as convenient as a protein bar.
 However, not all protein bars are created equal when it comes to either taste or their impact on your post-workout recovery.
 If you’re looking for a protein bar that’s both relatively healthy and won’t be too hard on your stomach, look for whole ingredients like nuts, seeds, grains, and dried fruits, and avoid artificial sweeteners, which can cause cramping for some people.
 There are also numerous bars on the market that are compatible with specific dietary restrictions, including gluten-free, low-carb, and low-glycemic diets.

 Since there are so many options out there, we've gathered some of our favorites to help you choose.
 Look below for 10 protein bars that taste great and will keep you satisfied until your next meal.